rpappu/IoTCaps/PITCHME.md

 4. Remoteness: Physical security is impossible in unmanned or distant Nodes
 5. Weak links: Patchwork of systems increases attack surface
 6. Skills: Deployed by non-IT staff with no background in cyber-security

-+++
-### Two approaches...once again
-- Optimizing existing crypto
-   - Reduction in AES resource requirements to run in a smaller number of gate equivalents.
-   - Current state of the art includes a 2400 and 2090 GE implementation in hardware, using 8-bit AVR MCUs.
-   - DES has been modified to become lighter and can be implemented in 35% fewer gates than AES
-- Lightweight Crypto (LWC)
-   - NSA Trusted Systems Group has proposed SIMON and SPECK towards the standard.
-Both of these have <2000 GE implementations.
-   - ISO 29192 includes 80-bit block (PRESENT) and stream ciphers (Trivium)
-   - ECRYPT: Grain, Mickey, and Trivium

 +++?image=assets/iot-security.jpg

 ---